Buying a Condo in Thailand? Here’s Why You Shouldn’t

 The difference can be rather stark, especially considering that once you’re in Malaysia you’re a stone’s throw away from Singapore – one of the world’s most expensive cities where centrally-located condo costs at least $15,000 per square meter.

-When you invest in property, it’s not a short term affair.
-Given the complexities involved in buying and selling a condo Thailand, as well as transaction costs, you’re possibly investing for decades when you purchase real estate here.
+When you buy property, it’s not a short term affair.
+Given lack of liquidity and complexities involved in selling a condo Thailand, you’re possibly investing for decades if purchasing real estate here.

 Thailand’s Poor Economic Conditions